Healing: Blockades to receiving Healing

 30The man answered, "Now that is remarkable!
 You don't know where he comes from, yet he opened my eyes.
 31We know that God does not listen to sinners.
 He listens to the godly man who does his will.
 32Nobody has ever heard of opening the eyes of a man born blind.
 33If this man were not from God, he could do nothing."

 In other words, if he was not born blind, then Jesus could not have “healed a man born blind”.
 So there are some people who are not healed yet, but will be in this life, and that will glorify God.
-Either way, we should ask God in faith to heal them.

 The Blockades